Return to the BUILD

 EL Light Mod change: This is the Orange EL wire (shown below).
 If stock, this will just be the plug end of Wire 21.
 In either case, make sure the plug connecting this wire is accessible OUTSIDE the car:

 This was a huge and somewhat challenging issue!
 I feel that this issue (and Issue 48) are two of the largest, most complex issues of the entire build, but it was worth it.
 Just look at our DeLorean now, it is fantastic!
 With this issue now behind us, we should be flying through the rest of the issues now and I am getting very excited.
-Kudos to every builder out there for getting here!
-As for parts, everything in this issue is plastic except for the Panels which are metal.
+Kudos to every builder out there for getting this far!

 Issue 92 – Body: Tail Light LED Boards, Engine Bay LED